tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Node currently requires a means for programmers to signal what goal their code is written to run in.

-After much research, the only solution is a fairly hefty amount of ecosystem damage from either a file extension, or package.json approach.
-Neither of which define the intent of the source text in a way from the ECMA262 standard, and neither of which allow programmers to enforce their intent at a source text level like `"use strict"`.
+After much research, leading solutions have either hefty ecosystem tolls or developer ceremony.
+They lack a way to define the intent of the source text from the ECMA262 standard, or allow programmers to enforce their intent at a source text level, like `"use strict"`.

 ## Solution